 - In a small saucepan, melt cream cheese over medium heat.
 Remove from the heat.
 Stir in cottage cheese, eggs and parsley.

-- Spread the meat sauce in a greased 13-in. x 9-in. baking dish.
-Top with three noodles, cheddar cheese, 1-1/2 teaspoons Italian seasoning and cream cheese mixture.
+- Spread the meat sauce in a greased 13x9-in. baking dish.
+Top with 3 noodles, cheddar cheese, 1-1/2 teaspoons Italian seasoning and cream cheese mixture.
 Layer with remaining noodles and reserved spaghetti sauce; sprinkle with mozzarella and remaining Italian seasoning.